galangnv/Sign-Language-Detection/README.md

 # Sign Language Detection Project

-Disclaimer: I am not fluent nor educated in ASL sign language and fingerspelling, so the signs and trained and tested the model on are most likely incorrect form.
+Disclaimer: I am not fluent nor educated in ASL sign language and fingerspelling, so the signs I trained and tested the model on are most likely incorrect form.
 The purpose of this project was solely to educate myself on object detection and classification.
 ## Live Video Feed Testing Results

 ### Test A